 Women and girls

-Women and girls who may become pregnant in the future, or who are pregnant or breastfeeding, should eat up to two portions.
+Women and girls who may become pregnant in the future, or who are pregnant or breastfeeding, should eat no more than two portions a week.
 This is because pollutants found in oily fish may affect the development of a baby in the womb in the future.

 Women who won’t become pregnant in the future can eat up to four portions of oily fish a week.

 During pregnancy, eating fish is good for your health and the development of your baby.
 But if you are pregnant, or trying for a baby, you should avoid some types of fish and limit the amount you eat of some others.